1afa/sabre-zarafa/README.md

 ## PHP 5.1 and 5.2 version

+As of version 0.18, Sabre-Zarafa requires SabreDAV 1.8, which in turn requires PHP 5.3.

 As of 0.15 Sabre-Zarafa uses SabreDAV 1.6.1 which requires PHP 5.3.
 If you use older versions of PHP you will need to revert to official SabreDAV 1.5 (PHP 5.2).
 If you use PHP 5.1 you should look for the specific PHP 5.1 branch of